The history of money is several thousand years old. But do we know its evolution? How was it created? How does it work? Its influence?

 Silvio Gesell (1862 – 1930)

 During the Second World War, the United States relied on its military-industrial complex to sell weapons and munitions on a massive scale in exchange for gold bullion, which it continued to accept.
 In 1944, the country had 70% of the world's gold stock, 25% more than in the aftermath of the Great War.
-This dominant position, combined with a large capital market and a powerful army, allowed Uncle Sam to influence decisions at the Bretton Woods Conference (a conference supposed to rebuild a sustainable international monetary order).
+This dominant position, combined with a large capital market and a powerful army, allows the United States to lead the the Bretton Woods Conference (a conference supposed to rebuild a sustainable international monetary order).
 On July 22, 1944, a gold standard system favorable to American interests was decreed.
 The value of the dollar was indexed to the price of gold, while other currencies were indexed to the dollar.
 In other words, the monetary stability of a country requires the acquisition of American currency.

 Bretton Woods Conference in 1944

 Aware of the iniquity of this regime, General De Gaulle denounced its instrumentalization by the United States.
 After explaining that the return to the gold standard made it possible to prevent states from giving in to "the deceptive delights of money creation," the general declared, during a conference given at the Élysée Palace in 1965, that this new regime allowed "the United States to indebt itself freely to foreigners."
-Sixty years later, the U.S. debt reached $30 trillion.
-But we were warned...
+Sixty years later, the US debt exceeds 30 trillion dollars...

-Gradually, the main central banks become independent.
-This means that money can be created out of nothing, in unlimited quantities, without the public deciding.
+Gradually, the main central banks became independent.
+This means that money is created, out of thin air, in potentially unlimited quantities, without any direct public decision.

 One dollar bill

-In the light of the current period, it is appropriate to move away from this duality of economic thought and from all pre-established precepts.
+In view of the current period, a return to economic history is more necessary than ever to think about the system of tomorrow.
 The singularity of the system that has prevailed since 1971 shows us - more than ever - that economics is an inexact science.
-The same regime that generated an exponential increase in the money supply is now facing a strong inflation whose consequences cannot be measured by anyone.
-The wait-and-see attitude of monetary institutions is therefore closely linked to the fear of a collapse, the origins of which go back to 2007-2008.
+The same system that generated exponential growth in the money supply is now faced with high inflation, the direct and indirect consequences of which are dramatic.

-At the end of this cycle, the great challenge is to know if we will be able to draw inspiration from past proposals, events and reforms to build a sustainable monetary system, or if we will choose denial and obstinacy.
+At the end of this cycle, the great challenge is to know whether we will be able to draw inspiration from past and forgotten proposals, such as those of Gesell, or from new ones that are the fruit of collective intelligence nourished by the spirit of justice, in order to build a sustainable monetary system.
+Or will we simply choose, as we too often do, denial and obstinacy?
+History is watching and will not forget us.

 Notes :